jkotalik/randoopEvaluation/README.md

 The graph will be saved in the `experiments/plots` directory, named `'Project' 'CoverageType' Coverage Percentage.png`.

-As an example, performing the following set of commands (waiting a number of hours for the evaluation script to finish before invoking the next command) will replicate some results for the Time project's individual experiment:
+To summarize this opening example, performing the following set of commands (waiting a number of hours for the evaluation script to finish before invoking the next command) will replicate some results for the Time project's individual experiment:
-`./Evaluate.sh -i -b -o -t 50,200,350,500 -p Time`
+`./Evaluate.sh -i -b -o -t 50,200,350 -p Time`

 `python experiments/Plot.py experiments/Time_Individual_Randoop_Line.txt experiments/Time_Orienteering_Line.txt  experiments/Time_Individual_ConstantMining_Line.txt  experiments/Time_Individual_DigDog_Line.txt`